Counselling for Adults

 Our core purpose is to provide a confidential counselling service that is available to individuals regardless of age, gender, sexuality, disability, religion or background.

 We are an independent service, operating separately from GPs and other Statutory Agencies.
-We will only report issues to other agencies if we have concerns as to the safety of a service user or someone they tell us about.
+We will only report issues to other agencies if we have concerns about the safety of a service user or someone they tell us about.
 Individuals will be offered an initial appointment to ascertain that we are the right service for them.
 Following this, they will be offered weekly counselling sessions with their allocated counsellor.
-The duration of each session is 50 – 60 minutes.
+The duration of each session is 50-60 minutes.
 Please be aware that due to high levels of demand for this service, individuals may have to go onto a waiting list for their ongoing counselling to start.

 Our service is an organisational member of the British Association of Counselling and Psychotherapy and our counsellors adhere to and work within the BACP Ethical Framework for the counselling professions.